vendia/blog/pages/use-case-automatic-reconciliation.md

           **Telecomm**

           Eliminate manual reconciliation of data coming from multiple systems and companies.
-With Vendia data sharing workflows are automated with privacy and access control built in.
+Data sharing workflows are automated with privacy and access control built in.
         wrapTheColumnInACard: false
       - text: >-
           <img